redwan011235/Excel-Dashboard/README.md

 # HR Attrition Dashboard
 ## Project Objective
-This project is an interactive HR Attrition Dashboard built entirely using Microsoft Excel.
-It visualizes key HR metrics such as attrition rate, employee demographics, job roles, performance, and more.
-The dashboard enables HR professionals to quickly identify trends and make data-driven decisions to reduce employee turnover.
+The main goal of this project is to create an easy-to-understand dashboard using Excel that helps track and analyze employee attrition (people leaving the company).
+It shows key numbers like total employees, attrition rate, and average age.
+It also helps find out which groups (like departments, job roles, or age groups) have more people leaving, so the company can take steps to improve employee retention and workplace satisfaction.
 ## Datset Used
 - <a href="https://github.com/redwan011235/Excel-Dashboard/blob/main/Dataset%20of%20HR%20Attrition%20Project.xlsx">Dataset</a>
 ## Project requirements